Laurie McKenna

 (X)trACTION

-The final version of the video Aggregate is part of a program entitled (X)trACTION created by 5 media artists.
+An expanded version of the video Aggregate is part of a program entitled (X)trACTION created by 5 media artists.
 This group effort was initiated by artist Cathy Lee Crane in 2021 and includes Cathy Lee Crane, Jason Livingston, Nicole Antibe, and Erin Wilkerson.
 Their work reflects on and maybe even destroys the term “extraction.”
 The program has been screened in Central School Project, Bisbee, Cornell Cinema, Cornell, NY, and in July at the Harun Farocki Institut, Berlin, Germany.